nasa/cumulus/docs/deployment/README.md

 **Note**: s3 bucket object names are global and must be unique across all accounts/locations/etc.

 ### VPC, Subnets and Security Group

-Cumulus supports operation within a VPC, but you will need to separately create the VPC, subnet, and security group for the Cumulus resources to use.
+Cumulus supports operation within a VPC, but you will need to separately create:

+* VPC
+* Subnet
+* Security group
-You will need to set up VPC endpoints for the various services used by Cumulus if you wish to route traffic through the VPC.
+* VPC endpoints for the various services used by Cumulus if you wish to route traffic through the VPC

+These resources only need to be created once per account.

+If you are deploying to an NGAP environment (a NASA managed AWS environment), the VPC, subnet, security group, and VPC endpoints should already be created for you.

 Note: Amazon ElasticSearch Service does not use a VPC Endpoint.
 To use ES within a VPC, run `aws iam create-service-linked-role --aws-service-name es.amazonaws.com` before deploying.
+This operation only needs to be done once per account, but it must be done for both NGAP and regular AWS environments.

 To configure Cumulus with these settings, populate your `app/.env` file with the relevant values, as shown in the next section, before deploying Cumulus.
 If these values are omitted Cumulus resources that require a VPC will be created in the default VPC and security group.